anyscale/madewithml.github.io/docs/courses/mlops/dashboard.md

     <img width="700" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/dashboard/overview.png">
 </div>

-!!! note
-    We can see that as our application matures, we'll have many tags and potentially different versions deployed simultaneously.
+> We can see that as our application matures, we'll have many tags and potentially different versions deployed simultaneously.
 At this point, we should invest in having a metadata or evaluation store where all parameter and performance artifacts are efficiently indexed by model IDs.

 Now when we want to zoom into the difference between two versions, we can use a simple [selectbox](https://docs.streamlit.io/en/stable/api.html#streamlit.selectbox){:target="_blank"} to choose which tags to compare.
 This could either be the current workspace with the current deployed tag, two previously deployed tags, etc.